Government departments and health authorities: VAT law: restrictions on non-business treatment

 Among the restrictions Article 13 of the Principal VAT Directive (see VATGPB2100) places on non-taxable treatment (see VATGPB9310), is that it should not lead to a significant distortion of competition.
 UK law applies additional restrictions to supplies made by Government Departments and health authorities.

 The list of activities treated as business under a Treasury Taxing Direction is published in the London, Edinburgh and Belfast Gazettes.
-The vast majority of supplies made by Government Departments and health authorities are in fact potentially in competition with the private sector.
-Consequently the list of those to be treated as business is substantial.
+The vast majority of supplies made by Government Departments and health authorities are, in fact, potentially in competition with the private sector.
+Consequently the list of those to be treated as business is substantial (see VATGPB3400).